Offroadcode/Umbraco-2FA/README.md

 ### Initial Configuration

 When a user tries to log into an Umbraco 2FA-protected installation for the first time, they will be prompted to choose the type of authenticator they wish to use, and then confirm with an authenticator-specific code before proceeding.

+One option is to use Google Authenticator.
+It's a free 2FA tool from Google that you can download for free from [Google Play](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) for your Android phone or [iTunes](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8) for your iPhone.
+Once you have it downloaded, you can follow the instructions on your screen.

 ### Logging In